shipmonk-rnd/composer-dependency-analyser/README.md

     // force certain classes to treated as used
-    // handy when dealing with dependencies in non-php files (e.g. DIC config), see example below ->addForceUsedSymbols($classesExtractedFromNeonJsonYamlXmlEtc) ;
+    // handy when dealing with dependencies in non-php files (e.g. DIC config), see example below
+    // beware that those are not validated and do not even trigger unknown class error ->addForceUsedSymbols($classesExtractedFromNeonJsonYamlXmlEtc) ;
 ```